North Wall Car Park Upgrade Project

 How many mature trees will be removed as part of this upgrade?
 What provisions for shade are being made as paet of this upgrade?
 Thankyou

-gbrabander asked almost 4 years agoHi Gabrielle.
+gbrabander asked about 4 years agoHi Gabrielle.
 Thank you for your question.
 It is planned that we will remove 8 x mature trees to allow for the car park footprint and construction works.
 Where possible all mature trees are being retained.
 Any that will be removed will be replaced in the upgrade, as a minimum on a 1:1 basis, with locally sourced native species appropriate to the site conditions.
 The planned upgrade includes the provision of 1 x picnic table with shelter, and additional tree planting strategically placed to provide shade to seating areas.
 Council is limited on the construction of additional formal shade structures due to the presence of the Sewer Rising Main.

 -